Ground Sage Uses: Adding Flavor and Health Benefits

 Drying and grinding sage leaves is an excellent way to preserve the herb’s flavor and aroma.

-To dry sage leaves, harvest them in the morning after the dew has dried.
-Rinse the leaves in cold water and pat them dry with a paper towel.
-Then, tie a string around the stems and hang them upside down in a warm, dry place for about a week until they are completely dry.
+Harvest sage leaves in the morning after the dew dries.
+Rinse them in cold water and pat them dry with a paper towel.
+Tie a string around the stems and hang them upside down in a warm, dry place for about a week until they dry completely.

-Once the leaves are dry, remove them from the stems and grind them into a fine powder using a spice grinder or mortar and pestle.
-Ground sage can be stored in an airtight container for up to six months.
+Once the leaves dry, strip them from the stems and grind them into a fine powder with a spice grinder or mortar and pestle.
+Store ground sage in an airtight container, and it will stay fresh for up to six months.

 Substituting Ground Sage for Fresh Sage

-When substituting ground sage for fresh sage, use a ratio of 1 teaspoon of ground sage for every tablespoon of fresh sage.
-It’s also important to adjust the other seasonings in the recipe to account for the difference in flavor.
+When you replace fresh sage with ground sage, use 1 teaspoon of ground sage for every tablespoon of fresh sage.
+Adjust the other seasonings in the recipe to balance the difference in flavor.

 Pairing with Other Herbs and Spices